mypreview/Conj/docs/managing-products.md

 ## Adding a Grouped Product

 When creating your **Grouped Product**, you will see that the General tab no longer exists.
-That’s because you are creating a Grouped Product that will have several Simple Products added to it.
+That’s because you are creating a grouped product that will have several simple products added to it.
 So in reality, it’s not an actual single product to purchase.

 ![Adding a Grouped Product](img/adding-grouped-product.png)